HowOriginal/NightSky/SkyviewClass/ReadMe.txt

 This is the entire project folder for the skyview functionality.
+There are functions still in the project that use the accelerometer data, but those will be reomved since implementing free-view isn't going to happen.